greatsage-raphael/lawSuite/README.md

 1. A search interface for Uganda's law corpus e.g constitution, penal code.
 2. A chat interface for the information.

-### Search
+### Search (Supabase and OpenAl Embeddings)

 Search was created with [OpenAI Embeddings](https://platform.openai.com/docs/guides/embeddings) (`text-embedding-ada-002`).

-First, we loop over our website and generate embeddings for each chunk of text.
+First, we loop over our [Law Vault](https://the-constitution-of-uganda.vercel.app/) which has our laws and generate embeddings for each chunk of text.

 Then in the app we take the user's search query, generate an embedding, and use the result to find the most similar passages from the book.